MaastrichtU-IDS/cohort-explorer/README.md

 This platform is composed of 3 main components:

 *   **[Oxigraph](https://github.com/oxigraph/oxigraph) triplestore** containing the cohorts and their variables metadata, exposing a SPARQL endpoint only available to the backend API.
+    *   The data stored in the triplestore complies with the custom **[iCARE4CVD OWL ontology](https://maastrichtu-ids.github.io/cohort-explorer/)**.
+It contains 3 classes: Cohort, Variable, and Variable category.

 *   **`backend/` server**, built with python, FastAPI and RDFLib.
 *   **`frontend/` web app** running on the client, built with TypeScript, NextJS, ReactJS, TailwindCSS, and DaisyUI.